-(2) This table does not include the Offered Bonds being offered by this Official Statement or the 2024 Series D Bonds which were issued subsequent to July 1, 2024.
+(2) This table does not include the Offered Bonds being offered by this Official Statement or the 2025 Series ABC Bonds which are expected to be issued on February 19, 2025.

 The Outstanding Auxiliary Obligations

 The Auxiliary Obligations under the Master Indenture are the obligations of the Authority for the payment of money under Liquidity Facilities and Interest Rate Contracts.